GauravDulal/LoRaFence/README.md

 # LoRaFence - Advanced Wildlife Tracking System
 ![LoRaFence Logo](./static/assets/image/logo_readme.png)

-Welcome to **LoRaFence**, the next evolution of the Navikam project!
-Developed by the **United Tech Club**, LoRaFence harnesses advanced LoRa technology for precise and efficient wildlife tracking and monitoring.
+Welcome to **LoRaFence**, the next evolution of the tracking project!
+Developed by the **United Technical College**, LoRaFence harnesses advanced LoRa technology for precise and efficient wildlife tracking and monitoring.
 With cutting-edge enhancements like embedded displays, collars for animals, and multi-tracker systems, LoRaFence is poised to redefine animal tracking in conservation and research.
 This project is a proud participant in the Semi;Colon Hackathon, and with your support, we're aiming for the win!

 ---